ap-wi/ProgrammingAssignment2/codebook_of_projectfiles_UCI_HAR_Dataset.md

 ## R-script "run_analysis ( arg_dir )"

 - merges the training and the test sets to create one data set
 - extracts only the measurements on the mean and standard deviation for each measurement
 - Uses descriptive activity names to name the activities in the data set
 - write csv-file "measurements_on_mean_deviation.csv" data frame with the measurements on the mean and standard deviation for each measurement
 - appropriately labels the data set with descriptive variable names
 - from the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 - sort tidy data set by activity and volunteers (subject)
 - write csv-file "average_measurements_on_mean_std.txt" with tidy data set

-   The R-script "run_analysis()" use the folling R-scripts.
+The R-script "run_analysis()" use the following R-scripts:

-## Merges the training and the test sets to create one data set

-	R-script "merge_test_and_train_data( dir )"
+- Merges the training and the test sets to create one data set R-script "merge_test_and_train_data( dir )"

-## Extracts only the measurements on the mean and standard deviation for each measurement

-	R-script "select_columns_mean_std( my_data )"
+- Extracts only the measurements on the mean and standard deviation for each measurement R-script "select_columns_mean_std( my_data )"

-## Uses descriptive activity names to name the activities in the data set

-	R-script "merge_activity_and_dfdata( dir , dfdata )"
+- Uses descriptive activity names to name the activities in the data set R-script "merge_activity_and_dfdata( dir , dfdata )"

-## Appropriately labels the data set with descriptive variable names
+- Appropriately labels the data set with descriptive variable names

-## From the data set in step 4, creates a second, independent tidy data set with
-   the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
      	R-script "create_tidy_df_of_average( dir , dfdata )"

 ### Tidy data
+### =========

 ## 	dataset
 	data frame:     my_mean_std_tidy